The admissions process

 Just like the admissions tests, not every course requires applicants to submit written work; some may require two pieces of work.
 It is your responsibility to submit the work on time.
 All courses list whether written work is required on the course pages on the University’s website.

-For courses starting in October 2021, admissions interviews will be held online and are expected to take place in December 2020.
+For courses starting in October 2022, admissions interviews are expected to take place in December 2021.
+More information regarding interviews will be released nearer the time.

 Applicants will be notified if they have been invited to an interview or not at least one week before the scheduled date of the interview, with details of any variance in the published arrival times.